Workiva/over_react/UiComponent2_Transition.md

 - For a component that reads a single prop and renders a simple div, upgrading it to UiComponent2 results in:
   - initial renders that are 11% faster
   - rerenders that are 6.5% faster
-- Special case: for the WSD `Block` component, which has a simple lifecycle and heavy prop reads, upgrading it to UiComponent2 results in:
+- Special case: for a component that has simple lifecycles, but heavy prop reads, upgrading it to UiComponent2 results in:
   - initial renders that are 12% faster
   - rerenders that are 28% faster